Hypochlorite

-In chemistry, hypochlorite is an anion with the chemical formula ClO−.
+In chemistry, hypochlorite, or chloroxide, is an oxyanion with the chemical formula ClO−.
 It combines with a number of cations to form hypochlorite salts.
 Common examples include sodium hypochlorite (household bleach) and calcium hypochlorite (a component of bleaching powder, swimming pool "chlorine").
-The Cl-O distance in ClO− is 1.69 Å.
+The Cl–O distance in ClO− is 1.69 Å.

 The name can also refer to esters of hypochlorous acid, namely organic compounds with a ClO– group covalently bound to the rest of the molecule.
 The principal example is tert-butyl hypochlorite, which is a useful chlorinating agent.

 Most hypochlorite salts are handled as aqueous solutions.
 Their primary applications are as bleaching, disinfection, and water treatment agents.
 They are also used in chemistry for chlorination and oxidation reactions.

 Reactions

 Acid reaction

 Acidification of hypochlorites generates hypochlorous acid, which exists in an equilibrium with chlorine.
-A high pH drives the reaction to the left:
+A lowered pH (i.e. towards acid) drives the following reaction to the right, liberating chlorine gas, which can be dangerous: